saltyorg/docs/docs/apps/nzbget.md

 - DailyQuota

+    - If you set up the 300 [service accounts in Rclone](https://docs.saltbox.dev/reference/rclone-manual/) you can ignore this.
-    - Recommend you set this to `750000` (i.e. 750GB), to coincide with the Google Drive daily upload limit.
+    - Otherwise it's recommended you set this to `750000` (i.e. 750GB), to coincide with the Google Drive daily upload limit.

 ## 3. Extensions